Canopy

 - Portability is the product.
 An asset that only runs on one harness has no business being published here.
 The format must be designed for translation, not for any single runtime.

 - Open by default.
-The manifest spec, the registry protocol, and the signing scheme are all open.
-Anyone can self-host a registry.
+The manifest spec, the catalogue protocol, and the signing scheme are all open.
+Anyone can self-host a catalogue.
 Anyone can write a new harness adapter without asking permission.

 - Trust must be legible.
 Users installing an asset should be able to see, in one place, who published it, what it can do, what it depends on, and whether the signature checks out.
 We do not invent reputation; we surface provenance.